 - Grievous Harm with a Body: Kara rips a limb from an android and bludgeons a squad of robots with it.

-- Hello, Nurse!: The Daily Planet's male employees are obsessed with Cat Grant.
+- Head-Turning Beauty: The Daily Planet's male employees are obsessed with Cat Grant.

-- Heroic B.S.O.D.: Kara has one when she examines a Brainiac probe and remembers the Kandor's abduction.
-She shudders, hugs herself and blasts the probe.
+- Heroic BSoD: Kara has a breakdown when she examines a Brainiac probe which stirs up memories of Brainiac stealing the City of Kandor.
+She starts shuddering, hugs herself and blasts the probe into molten slag.

 - Heroic Sacrifice: Brainiac shoots a missile at the Kent farm.
 Pa tackles Ma out of the way and saves his wife, but the physical strain is more than his heart can bear and he suffers a stroke.